Koronowo: History

 In 1871, the town became part of Germany.
 Until the end of World War I, it was part of the Bromberg district in the Prussian Province of Posen.
 The narrow-gauge railway from Bydgoszcz (Bromberg) was opened in 1895, followed by the standard-gauge railway from Tuchola (Tuchel) in 1909–1914.
-Due to the provisions of the Versailles Treaty, the town along with the entire Bromberg district had to be ceded by Germany to the Second Polish Republic in 1920.
+Due to the provisions of the Versailles Treaty, the town along with the entire Bromberg district had to be ceded by Germany to the Second Polish Republic in 1919.
+It was part of the Poznań Voivodeship from 1919 to 1938 and of the Pomeranian Voivodeship from 1938 to 1939.
+620 Jews lived in Koronowo in 1871, and 40 in 1933.

 13 Polish soldiers were killed on September 2, 1939, during the German invasion of Poland, which started World War II.
 In mid-September 1939, the German Einsatzgruppe IV entered the town to commit atrocities against the population.
 During the German occupation, the Polish population was subject to mass arrests, expulsions and massacres.
 The Germans established a prison for Poles, in which 606 people died.
 Many Polish inhabitants of Koronowo and nearby villages were murdered by the Germans in nearby Buszkowo on 5–6 October 1939 and in the forest near Koronowo on 26 October 1939.
 Among the victims were local merchants, craftsmen and pre-war mayor Maksymilian Talaśka.
 The Germans burned the bodies of the victims in attempt to cover up the crime.
 Koronowo was captured by the Soviets in January 1945 and restored to Poland.

-620 Jews lived in Koronowo in 1871, and 40 in 1933.